Minnesota Secretary Of State - Minnesota Election Facts Skip to main content

 Before any ballot goes to a voter -- whether by mail or in person -- they must swear an oath that they are eligible to vote and acknowledge that it is a felony to falsify information on their absentee ballot application or registration.

-Ballots are tracked digitally to ensure each voter only casts one.
+Local election officials track ballots to ensure each voter only casts one.

-Electronic tabulators -- the machines where voters place their ballots in the polling place – have been in use in Minnesota for decades.
+Electronic ballot tabulators -- the machines where voters place their ballots in the polling place – have been in use in Minnesota for decades.
 During this time, they have been proven to be more accurate and efficient than any other method of tabulating election results.

 Election equipment, like ballot-marking devices and ballot tabulators, are certified by federal and state experts to ensure accuracy and security.
 Additionally, local election officials are required to securely store this equipment and test it before every election.
 More detailed information on the certification, storage, and testing of equipment is available on our Voting Equipment webpage.

 Many organizations send potential voters absentee ballot applications during voting season.
 Minnesotans can only receive an absentee ballot once they complete and return the application to their local election office and their eligibility is confirmed.
 Eligible voters can only receive one absentee ballot.
-In the rare case a duplicate ballot needs to be issued, the original ballot will not be counted.
+In the case a duplicate ballot needs to be issued, the original ballot will not be counted.

 Only citizens of the United States are eligible to vote in elections in Minnesota.